My status as a children’s book enthusiast sometimes spills over to writing some books of my own.

 My second book was published by Puffin Books in 2014.
 The idea for this middle grade book came while watching an episode of The Simpsons of all things; and their dog, Santa’s Little Helper, in particular.
 It would have been written much faster had I not ended up watching so many Christmas movies in the name of research.

-I’m still not entirely sure that all this isn’t a giant practical joke, and I’m not convinced that this feeling goes away.
+I’m still not entirely sure that my writing career isn’t a giant practical joke, and I’m not convinced that this feeling ever goes away.
 Do you ever get used to having your books out in the world without the slightest sense of disbelief?